 Memory-friendly diet

-You can eat to boost memory and brain health.
+You can eat to boost your memory and brain health.
 You may have heard of the MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay), which uses a combination of diets to boost brain function.
 It consists of monounsaturated fat (good fat), omega-3, and plenty of fruits and vegetables.
 In studies, the MIND diet shown to slow down cognitive decline.

 Eat Whole Grains

-Rich in complex carbohydrates, fiber, and omega 3 fatty acids, whole grains release glucose slowly into the bloodstream so that your brain gets a steady boost of energy.
+Rich in complex carbohydrates, fiber, and omega-3 fatty acids, whole grains release glucose slowly into the bloodstream so that your brain gets a steady boost of energy.

 They can also promote mental alertness and improve your overall mood.
 Try steaming or preparing them in a rice cooker.
 Some examples include bulgur, brown rice, barley, whole-wheat couscous, and quinoa.